-The forecast of continuing warm temperatures will create conditions that allow for quicker larval mosquito development.
-Spring adult nuisance mosquitoes are emerging in small numbers and it's likely the first generation of summer adult nuisance mosquitoes will begin to appear in the water over the next 7-10 days, weather dependent.
+The forecast of continuing warm temperatures with chances of rain will create conditions that allow for quicker larval mosquito development.
+Spring adult nuisance mosquitoes are emerging in small numbers and the first generation of summer adult nuisance mosquitoes will begin to appear in the water over the next 7-10 days, weather dependent.

-The Insect Control Branch's aggressive larviciding program will continue using all resources which include approximately 160 staff and four helicopters to check and treat approximately 20,000 hectares of potential larval development sites in Winnipeg and the surrounding 10 kilometer treatment area, to reduce the potential for the emergence of a small adult nuisance mosquito population.
+The Insect Control Branch's aggressive larviciding program will continue using all resources to check and treat approximately 30,000 hectares of potential larval development sites in Winnipeg and the surrounding 10 kilometer treatment area, to reduce the potential for the emergence of a small adult nuisance mosquito population.
 The City Entomologist will be monitoring conditions on a daily basis, and is ready to implement the range of control measures available as nuisance activity and environmental conditions vary.

-On Wednesday, May 16, the city-wide New Jersey Light Trap count was one.
+The city-wide New Jersey Light Trap count today was one.
 Currently, the Adulticiding Factor Analysis (AFA) rating remains at Low.
 The Insect Control Branch is closely monitoring the AFA conditions daily, and will change the level as the factors that make up the AFA vary.